Evan Ferguson: International career

+Ferguson scoring against Armenia in October 2025.

 Ferguson has represented the Republic of Ireland at under-15, under-17 and under-21 youth level.
 On 27 August 2021, he was called up alongside Brighton teammate Andrew Moran to the Republic of Ireland U21 for the first time, for the 2023 UEFA European Under-21 Championship qualifiers against Bosnia and Herzegovina and Luxembourg.
 He made his U21 debut in a 2–0 win over Bosnia and Herzegovina in Zenica.

 Ferguson was called up to the senior squad for the first time in November 2022 by manager Stephen Kenny, for friendlies against Norway and Malta, with the 18-year-old describing that he was "absolutely buzzing" with being selected.
 He made his senior debut against Norway on 17 November, coming on as a 89th minute substitute for goalscorer Alan Browne in the 2–1 home defeat.
 Ferguson made his first start on 22 March 2023, against Latvia at the Aviva Stadium in Dublin in a friendly.
 He scored Ireland's second goal of the game on 17 minutes, from a knockback by Michael Obafemi.
 Ireland won the game 3–2, with Ferguson being replaced by Troy Parrott after 73 minutes.

 In June 2023, Ferguson scored his first competitive goal for Ireland during a 3–0 victory over Gibraltar in the Aviva stadium in a Euro 2024 qualifier.
 In October 2023, Ferguson scored his second competitive goal against Gibraltar at the Estádio Algarve.

 Ferguson headed home the solitary goal in the Republic's penultimate qualifying Nations League 1–0 win over Finland on 14 November 2024 at the Aviva Stadium, Ireland's first home win under new head coach Heimir Hallgrímsson, with the win keeping his side in the running for a third-place playoff spot.

 On 23 March 2025, he scored the equaliser in a 2–1 win over Bulgaria in the second leg of Ireland's 2024–25 UEFA Nations League promotion/relegation play-offs, as they avoided relegation and kept their place in League B.

 On 6 September 2025, Ferguson scored his country's first goal of the game as they came from 2–0 down to draw 2–2 at home to Hungary in the first game of their 2026 FIFA World Cup qualification campaign.
 3 days later, he scored his second goal of the campaign, in a 2–1 defeat away to Armenia which massively damaged Ireland's hopes of qualification for the World Cup.